What Is an Oncology Nurse? And How to Become One

 3. Gain work experience.

 During this time, it's particularly beneficial if you gain experience working with cancer patients.
-You should also explore other specialties within the field, such as pediatric oncology or surgical oncology, to see if there is a specific population or patient type with whom you prefer working.
+You should also explore other specialties within the field, such as pediatric oncology or surgical oncology, to see if you prefer a specific population or patient type.

 4. Hone your skills.